Mateusz-Szewczyk10/offline-prompts/docs/preview/_sources/documentation/index.rst.txt

 Implementation
 ~~~~~~~~~~
 OfflinePrompts enables streamlined implementation of interaction simulation, data collection, and off-policy learning (OPL).
-OfflinePrompts can also handle semi-synthetic experiments using recommendation datasets, such as MovieLens :citep:`` and is compatible to HuggingFace :citep:`` language models.
+OfflinePrompts can also handle semi-synthetic experiments using recommendation datasets, such as `MovieLens <https://grouplens.org/datasets/movielens/>`_ :cite:`harper2015movielens` and is compatible to `HuggingFace <https://huggingface.co/>`_ :cite:`wolf2019huggingface` language models.

 Simulations and Data Collection Policy
 ----------